mendix/docs/content/data-hub/data-hub-catalog/search.md

 The Data Hub Catalog is a collection of apps that are deployed to a particular environment, and the services/data sources published from the apps that are deployed to the same environment.
 This means that each registered data source has a unique **endpoint**.
 This endpoint is the location of the OData service contract where the particular version of the service is running in a specific environment.

-The environment also provides an indication of the quality of the dataset.
-Shared datasets available from *production environments* will have production-level data.
-Shared datasets in non-production environments (*acceptance*, *development*) could be populated with data that may not be reliable for building stable apps but may be useful for development work.
+The environment also provides an indication of the quality of the data that is going to be available.
+Shared datasets available in *production environments* will have production-level or live data.
+Shared datasets in non-production environments (*acceptance*, *development*) indicates that it is not live data but includes representative data that is useful for development work.

 Search results show the data source endpoints.
 If a version of a service is deployed on both a test and acceptance environment, a search on the service name will have two hits.